How to Use This Calculator

 Why does the living wage vary by location and family size?

-What is a 'compa-ratio' in the context of living wage?
+What is a compa-ratio in the context of living wage?

-A 'compa-ratio' (comparative ratio) in the context of living wage measures how a worker's current hourly wage compares to the local living wage benchmark, expressed as a percentage.
-A compa-ratio of 100% means the worker earns exactly the living wage.
-A ratio below 100% indicates a shortfall, while above 100% means the worker earns more than the living wage.
-This metric provides a quick, standardized way to assess wage adequacy against a local cost-of-living standard.
+A compa-ratio measures how a worker's current wage compares to the living wage benchmark, expressed as a percentage.
+At $15/hr vs a $22.50 living wage, the compa-ratio is 66.7%.
+A ratio of 100% means you earn exactly the living wage, below 100% indicates a shortfall, and above 100% means you exceed it.